MassimilianoIaschi/massimilianoiaschi.github.io/_projects/peristalsis_project.md

 <br>

-Experimental results showed that while the benefit of peristalsis on flat-ground locomotion was marginal, the inclusion of a properly-phased peristaltic wave substantially improved the locomotion performance on rugose terrains.
-The addition of a peristaltic wave enables obstacle-climbing capabilities with obstacles having a similar height as the robot by manipulating the trajectory of the robot head, substantially reducing the forward translation of the robot, which reduces the possibility of jamming after collision with obstacles.
+Experimental results showed that while the benefit of peristalsis on flat-ground locomotion was marginal, the **inclusion of a properly-phased peristaltic wave substantially improved the locomotion performance on rugose terrains**.
+The addition of a peristaltic wave enables obstacle-climbing capabilities with obstacles having a similar height as the robot by manipulating the trajectory of the robot head, substantially reducing the forward translation of the robot, which **reduces the possibility of jamming after collision with obstacles**.

 <div class="row">
     <div class="col-sm mt-3 mt-md-0">